adaryorg/nwiz/USER_GUIDE.md

 2. Keys should be lowercase
 3. Single values should be strings: `key = "value"`
 4. Multiple values should be arrays: `key = ["value1", "value2"]`
-5. Changes take effect the next time nwizard starts
+5. Changes take effect the next time nwiz starts

 ### Validation and Recovery

-If install.toml becomes corrupted or doesn't match the current menu structure, nwizard will automatically:
+If install.toml becomes corrupted or doesn't match the current menu structure, nwiz will automatically:

 1. Detect the mismatch when starting
 2. Backup and delete the invalid file